bmos/FG-luacheck/README.md

 * pfrpg
 * pfrpg2
 * sfrpg
-* all of my current extensions.
+* all of my current extensions

 It ignores global variable warnings for all global variables matching these patterns:
 * OOB_[%u_]+